 Fifth: Retain a VA Accredited Attorney

 Lastly, you can bring in an attorney to help you with your appeal claim.
-Like Claims Agents, Attorneys too are accredited through the VA Office of the General Counsel.
+Like Claims Agents, Attorneys are also accredited through the VA Office of the General Counsel.
 But this is where things are slightly different.
 Attorneys don’t necessarily have to know anything about Veterans or Veterans issues to gain their initial VA accreditation.

-Many attorneys appear to represent Veterans, but in reality do not and/or have not.
+Many attorneys appear to represent Veterans, but in reality, do not and/or have not.
 In many cases, even though they will show up in the Accreditation Search by the VA, they are involved in other forms of law.

 Again!
 Choose your representative wisely.
 You want to work with an attorney that has a caseload of Veterans already.
 They should be able to quickly and casually speak to various issues involved in pursuing a VA claims appeals.
 You don’t just want any attorney, you want an attorney that knows how to advocate in disability law, AND in VA Law.